-The mere production of a paper purporting to be the Gazette shall in all courts be evidence that the paper is the Gazette and was published on the day on which it bears date.
+The mere production of a document purporting to be the Gazette shall in all courts be evidence that the document is the Gazette and was published on the day on which it bears date.

-37B-Proof of printing by Government Printer
+37B-Proof of printing or publishing by Government Printer

-The mere production of a paper purporting to be printed by the Government Printer or by the authority of the Government of the State shall in all courts be evidence that the paper was printed by the Government Printer or by such authority.
+The mere production of a document purporting to be printed or published by the Government Printer or by the authority of the Government of the State will in all courts be evidence that the document was printed or published by the Government Printer or by such authority.